tshradheya/file-downloader/README.md

 ## Usage

-1. Create input file which has list of urls to download from on each separate line (`input.txt`)
+1. Create input file which has list of urls to download from on each separate line (`touch input.txt`)

 ```text
 sftp://demo:demo@demo.wftpserver.com:2222/download/Summer.jpg